basham/swit-workshop-writing/slides.md

 > - **Pizza rep:** Is there anything else I can help you with?
 > - **Customer:** No, that will be all.
 Thank you!

+Notes:
+There are countless ways this conversation could be played out.
+There is no right or wrong outcome for the purpose of this activity.
+But don't focus on editing or refining the content of the conversation.
+Once you say something out loud, you can't un-say it.
+So just start and work forward.

 ## Start activity